karino2/ps-dotenv-psenvrcfork/documentation.md

 ## Unregister-DotenvName
 Removes a name from the list of names this module will consider as an env file.
 Equivalent to `$Dotenv.RemoveName()`.

-## Add-DotenvPattern
-Adds a glob pattern to the whitelist.
-This only has an effect with the safe mode enabled.

-## Remove-DotenvPattern
-Removes an entry from the Dotenv whitelist.
-This only has an effect with the safe mode enabled.